LearnFintech / Banking

 How Charles Schwab Makes Money in 2026

-Even at $0 base commissions, Schwab earns options and futures contract fees, margin-lending interest, securities lending and banking revenue across 38.5M accounts.
+Even at $0 base commissions, Schwab earns options and futures contract fees, margin-lending interest, and securities lending across 39.1M accounts, plus bank deposit account fees and other revenue (~7%, ~$1.74B combined).
 Small per client, enormous in aggregate.

 Business Model Canvas